My name is Eric and I practice game design.

-For the last several years I have been collaborating with architect Nathalie Pozzi and her company Nakworks on large-scale installation projects that combine game design and architecture.
+For the last several years I have been collaborating with Nathalie Pozzi and her company Nakworks on large-scale installation projects that combine game design and space design.
 Our work has appeared at the Museum of Modern Art in New York City, the Smithsonian American Art Museum, and in museums and festivals in Los Angeles, Atlanta, Berlin, Paris, Moscow, and the Netherlands.

 Along with Colleen Macklin and John Sharp, I am co-founder of game design collective Local No. 12.
 We have published The Metagame, a card game about cultural debate.
 Local No. 12 recently Kickstarted a game for smartphones that uses public domain literature as the basis for a puzzle game.
 Other current projects include a followup to my strategy boardgame Quantum with Paris-based FunForge and an interactive narrative set during the May 1968 protests in Paris.

 What motivates me as a designer today are still the things that drew me in the first place: finding delight in design collaborations, exploring how games create meaning, giving players contexts for creative expression and deeper understanding, and bringing new kinds of mischief into the world.